chromium/chromium/content/test/data/accessibility/readme.md

 ### Scripting

+Note: Mac platform is supported only.

 `Script tests` provide platform dependent `-SCRIPT` directive to indicate a script to run.
 For example:

 `MAC-SCRIPT: input.AXName`

 to dump accessible name of an accessible node for a DOM element having `input` DOM id on Mac platform.
-You can also you `:LINE_NUM` to indicate an accessible object, where `LINE_NUM` is a number of a line where the accessible object is placed at in the formatted tree.
+You can also use `:LINE_NUM` syntax to indicate an accessible object, where `LINE_NUM` is index of a line where the accessible object is placed in the formatted tree.

+Calls can be chained, for example:

+`input.AXFocusableAncestor.AXRole`

+Paramaterized attributes are also supported, for example:

+`textarea.AXPreviousWordStartTextMarkerForTextMarker({:3, 3, down})`

 ### Advanced directives